Blackwork Tattoos

 Common questions

-- Can blackwork be removed or lightened later?
+- Can blackwork be removed?

 - Is blackwork the same as tribal?

-- No. Tribal is a subset of blackwork with specific cultural origins.
-Blackwork is the broader category, including ornamental, illustrative, and abstract work.
+- Tribal is a subset of blackwork with specific cultural origins (Polynesian, Māori, Marquesan, and others).
+Blackwork is the broader contemporary category that includes geometric, illustrative, ornamental, and abstract work without those cultural roots.